Archive for the ‘Travel’ Category

 Most service dog owners would be vehemently opposed to letting their dogs fly in cargo.
 Fortunately, many larger service dogs can still be trained to fit into the passenger’s foot space on an airplane.

-11. Can I bring more than one service dog aboard?
+7. Can I bring more than one service dog aboard?

-12. What rules apply to my service dog during the flight?
+8. What rules apply to my service dog during the flight?

 Service dog owners should come prepared for flights with a harness, leash, or tether and anticipate that their service dog will have to be restrained during the flight and at the airport gate.

-13. When is an airline allowed to deny boarding to a service animal?
+9. When is an airline allowed to deny boarding to a service animal?

 There are four primary situations where an airline can deny boarding for a service animal:

-The service animal violates general safety requirements.
-The most likely example of this issue would be if an animal is too large or heavy to be accommodated in the cabin.
-The service animal poses a direct threat to the health or safety of others.
-Airlines must make an “individualized assessment” of the service dog in question.
-They can’t rely, for example, on stereotypes regarding a service dog’s breed.
 The airline also has to consider whether any mitigating measures can be taken – for example, using a muzzle to silence a barking service dog.
 The service dog causes significant disruption in the cabin or airport gate areas, or its actions indicate it hasn’t been trained properly to be in public.
 An airline can view a service dog as not having been properly trained if the service dog is running freely, barking or repeatedly growling at others, biting or jumping on people, or urinating or defecating in the open.
-The transportation of the service dog would violate safety or health requirements of a foreign government.
-For international flights, it’s important to make sure you understand what the foreign country’s rules are for the arrival of service dogs.
+The transportation of the service dog would violate the safety or health requirements of a foreign government.
+For international flights, it’s important to make sure you understand the foreign country’s rules for the arrival of service dogs.
 For example, some countries may require information regarding the service dog’s health and vaccination status.
 The passenger has not completed the DOT’s Transport Form or Relief Form.
 As previously discussed, service dog owners will need to submit the DOT’s Transport Form and the Relief Form for longer flights before boarding the flight.
+If you’re on a long, multi-leg flight with your service dog, you might find our guide on finding dog-friendly foods at the airport helpful.

 If an airline refuses to accommodate your service dog for any reason, they must provide a written statement to you describing those reasons within 10 days.

-14. What are some other practical tips for flying with a service dog?
+10. What are some other practical tips for flying with a service dog?

 The first time flying with your service dog or PSD can be a nerve-wracking and intimidating experience.
 But fear not, thousands of service dog owners travel every day without incident, and federal rules protect your rights.